|Module Code: FR245|

 This page is intended to give you a feel for the module, its content and the way it is taught.
 We will be looking at:

-- One of the earliest published midwifery texts, whose influence rapidly spread across Europe and is still referred to on midwifery training courses today (Louise Bourgeois, Instruction à ma fille; Récit véritable)
+- One of the earliest published midwifery texts, whose influence rapidly spread across Europe and is still referred to on midwifery training courses today (Louise Bourgeois, Instruction à ma fille; Récit véritable).
+These texts seek to demonstrate the capacities of women to operate effectively as medical professionals despite the opposition of the male medical establishment.

 - Perrault's fairy tales: texts that have come to be associated with childhood across Europe - 'La belle au bois dormant; Cendrillon; Le Petit Chapéron rouge; Le Chat botté, and so on...'
-(Histoires et contes du temps passés)
+(Histoires et contes du temps passés).
+We will contrast Perrault's tale-telling with that of female tale writers of the period.

-- Letter writing and the mechanics of family communication (Mme de Sévigné, Lettres)
+- Letter writing : exploring how family relationships are negotiated in text form (Mme de Sévigné, Lettres)

 Why the family?